UoGSoE/examdb/Readme.md

 * Run `php artisan serve` to run the app for testing or point an apache/nginx config at `/path/to/code/public`.
 For a real webserver you need to make sure the 'storage' and 'bootstrap/cache' are writable by the webserver user.

 ### File uploads
-The system assumes there is a 'minio' server running.
+The system assumes there is a 'minio' server running (note: the `docker-compose` setup creates one by itself).
 There is a `minio_dev.sh` script in the root of the repo which will start a docker container running minio.
 You can also steal the api/secret keys from that to put in your .env for dev.
 Once minio is running you'll have to log in via the web (localhost:9000) with the secret keys from the script and click the button at the bottom right of the screen to add a new 'bucket' called